RoboManipBaselines: A Unified Framework for Imitation Learning in Robotic Manipulation across Real and Simulation

 \subsection{Policy}

-RoboManipBaselines unifies training and rollout of a wide range of policy model architectures, including ACT~\cite{ALOHA:Zhao:RSS2023}, Diffusion Policy~\cite{DiffusionPolicy:Chi:IJRR2024}, and SARNN~\cite{SARNN:Ichiwara:ICRA2022}.
-It also supports 3D Diffusion Policy~\cite{3DDiffusionPolicy:Ze:RSS2024}, which takes 3D point clouds as input, and MT-ACT~\cite{MtAct:Bharadhwaj:ICRA2024}, which flexibly executes multiple tasks from language instructions, demonstrating generality with respect to multimodal sensing and diverse tasks.
+RoboManipBaselines provides a unified interface for training and rolling out a wide range of policy models using the collected datasets.
+In addition to widely used baseline policies such as ACT and Diffusion Policy, the framework supports recent policies based on flow matching, policies that accept 3D point clouds as input, and policies that can flexibly perform multiple tasks based on language instructions.